Maravai LifeSciences Holdings, Inc. – MRVI

 About Kehoe Law Firm, P.C.

-Kehoe Law Firm, P.C. is a multidisciplinary, plaintiff-side class action law firm specializing in securities fraud, breaches of fiduciary duties, and corporate misconduct.
-The firm’s partners have collectively served as Lead Counsel or Co-Lead Counsel in high-profile cases, recovering over $10 billion for institutional and individual investors.
+Kehoe Law Firm, P.C. is a nationally recognized, plaintiff-side class action firm dedicated to protecting investors and consumers from fraud and corporate misconduct.
+Our attorneys have served as Lead or Co-Lead Counsel in cases recovering over $10 billion on behalf of institutional and individual investors and consumers.

 About Kehoe Law Firm, P.C.